 The phrase hang out to dry means to leave someone or something behind; to be abandoned, especially at a moment or time of difficulty.

 The Origin Of ‘Hung Out To Dry’

-The origin of this phrase likely comes from the practice of people hanging their wet clothes outside to dry.
+The origin of this phrase might come from the practice of people hanging their wet clothes outside to dry.
 Why would a person dry their clothes in this way?
 For one, it is cheaper than using an electric dryer.
-While it is true that an electric washer and dryer are convenient to have, they are also expensive.
+While it’s true that an electric washer and dryer are convenient to have, they can be expensive.
 Plus, using them frequently increases the cost of a person’s monthly electrical bill.
-On the other hand, hanging wet clothes outside and letting the sun and wind do all the work is easier on one’s wallet.
-It’s effective too!
-Well, in the warmer seasons, anyway.
+On the other hand, hanging wet clothes outside and letting the sun and air do all the work is easier on one’s wallet; it’s effective too!
+Well, in the warmer seasons anyway.

-So this is likely where the saying comes from—people hanging their wet clothes out to dry.
+So this is likely where the saying “hung out to dry” comes from—people hanging their wet clothes out to dry.
 This might also explain how the expression got its “to be abandoned or left behind” meaning, because after hanging up their clothes, people then leave the clothes for hours, giving them time to dry.

 As for the earliest I could find the phrase in print as in idiom, with its “abandonment” meaning, that would be the year 1980.
 For example, in the newspaper Filmnews, 1980, it reads: